Position

 • Cons:

-• Potential for emotional challenges when dealing with difficult family situations.
+• Emotional challenges from dealing with difficult family situations

 What is the job outlook for a Parent Educator?